im-tomu/foboot/README.md

 like `v2.0.3-8-g485d232`

-In that directory will be a file named `pvt-updater-`_version_`.dfu` Load and exectue it using `dfu-util`:
+In that directory will be a file named `pvt-updater-`_version_`.dfu` Load  it onto the Fomu using `dfu-util`:
 ```sh
 dfu-util -D pvt-updater-v2.0.3-8-g485d232.dfu
 ```